kitayamanoriaki/quizcomponentgenerator/README.md

 </div>
 ```

-Using this, you can show the inputs & outputs of the many exercises you wrote in JS files efficiently on the browser.
+Using this, you can show the inputs & outputs of many exercises you wrote in JS files efficiently on the browser.

 Here is a sample how the browser looks like.